zopyx/print-css-rocks/web/content/tools.rst

     technology.
   * `PagedJS` is a new project and work-in-progress.
 I am very happy to see this project growing and moving into the right direction.
+  * However, `PagedJS` has made very little progress (almost no fixes, no new releases) in 2022.
+A bunch of issues are open for more than a year, the stability of the commandline tool is not given.
+I am unhappy with the current state and progress of `PagesJS`.

 Versatype Converter (formerly known as Vivliostyle Converter)